List of Avatar: The Last Airbender characters: Tenzin

-Tenzin (丹增 (Dān Zēng), Tibetan: བསྟན་འཛིན་; Bstan 'Ẑin) (voiced by J. K. Simmons) is the youngest child of Avatar Aang and Katara, and the couple's only airbending child.
+Tenzin (丹增 (Dān Zēng)) (voiced by J. K. Simmons) is the youngest child of Avatar Aang and Katara, and the couple's only airbending child.
 Tenzin is a traditionalist who works hard to protect and pass on Air Nomad teachings and culture.
 He embodies the peaceful, calm, spiritual nature of the Air Nomads.
 At the start of the series, he was the only airbending master in the world and thus served as Avatar Korra's airbending teacher and spiritual guide.
 Tenzin, however, had to undergo a lot of spiritual growth himself, facing his insecurities of living in his father's shadow.
 Tenzin and his wife Pema have four children: Jinora, Ikki, Meelo and Rohan.

 Tenzin is the biggest link to Avatar Aang and the original series.
 On the conception of Tenzin's character, DiMartino said, "He was probably the second character we came up with after Korra.
 Since Korra would have to learn airbending, who would be better to teach it to her than Aang's son?
 His peaceful, traditionalist personality also provide a good source of conflict for the hotheaded, modern-thinking Korra."
 Tenzin's final design was done by supervising producer Ki-Hyun Ryu.